February 3

 P.W.
 Botha resigned as leader of the National Party and president of South Africa following a stroke, ending his decade-long enforcement of rigid apartheid policies.
 His departure forced the party to abandon its hardline stance, clearing the path for F.W. de Klerk to dismantle the legal framework of racial segregation and begin negotiations with the African National Congress.

-The largest Communist party in the Western world voted itself out of existence.
+The Italian Communist Party, the largest in the Western world, voted itself out of existence on February 3, 1991, aft…

 Sergei Krikalev launched on Discovery in 1994.